 Train your people to be future leaders

-It should always be remembered that delegation is not purely about sharing workload.
-Also it gives the team member a sense of ownership and liability and allows them to learn… Today’s team member can be tomorrow’s PM.
+It should always be remembered that delegation is not purely about sharing the workload.
+Also, it gives the team members a sense of ownership and liability and allows them to learn… Today’s team member can be tomorrow’s PM.

 Andy Nelson, AMBCS, P2 Cert Practitioner

 Think outside the box

 The key for successful PM is communication, problem-solving, and decision-making.
 Working smarter and offering solutions.
 Thinking outside the box and strategically looking at the bigger picture.

 Protect your team

 You “Protect” the project team, they do the rest.

 The most important part: celebrate with your team who made it possible!

 Be the Person Who Keeps Work Organized & Meetings Focused